Forever Evil: Main plot

 Batman, Luthor and their team arrive at the fallen Watchtower in search of Grayson and the Crime Syndicate.
 Grid informs the Outsider of the intrusion, and he goes to protect their hooded prisoner, only for Black Manta to intercept him and kill him.
 Batman, Luthor, Catwoman, and B-0, who now calls himself, "Bizarro", enter the room with Grayson and see he has been placed in a "Murder Machine", originally intended for Doomsday.
 They realize the machine is a detonator for a bomb that can only be stopped if Grayson's heart stops.
 The remaining members of the Crime Syndicate (Ultraman, Owlman, Superwoman, Johnny Quick, Grid, Deathstorm, and Atomica) return to the Watchtower and attack Sinestro, Deathstroke and Black Adam.
-Johnny Quick and Atomica attack Captain Cold and Black Manta, who have unmasked the prisoner and removed the tape from his mouth.
-Captain Cold freezes Johnny Quick's leg and then breaks it off.
+Quick and Atomica attack Captain Cold and Black Manta, who have unmasked the prisoner and removed the tape from his mouth.
+Captain Cold freezes Quick's leg and then breaks it off.
 Back with Grayson, Luthor prevents Batman from saving Grayson, choosing to save the groups' lives over Grayson's.
 As Grayson dies, Batman wrongly attacks Luthor for murdering him, with Luthor trying to reason with him that he has everything under control.
 The hooded prisoner is revealed as Alexander Luthor.
-When he shouts "Mazahs!", Alexander transforms himself into the evil Mazahs and kills the injured Johnny Quick, taking his power.
+When he shouts "Mazahs!", Alexander transforms himself into the evil Mazahs and kills the injured Quick, taking his power.